+BADMINTON

+Refer to the constitution - Article IX, Page 20.

+In each of the three divisions - midget, junior, senior competition will be held for:

+- i) Singles boys and girls

+- ii) Doubles boys and girls

+- iii) Mixed Doubles

+To be held at least one week prior to N.O.S.S.A.

+LOCATION

-BADMINTON AGE Refer to the constitution - Article IX, Page 20.
-CATEGORIES OF COMPETITION In each of the three divisions - midget, junior, senior competition will be hel d)f 6 ingles - boys and girls i) Singles - boys and girls ii) Doubles - boys and girls iii) Mixed Doubles DATE To be held at least one week prior to N.O.S.S.A.
-LOCATION Selection of gymnasium at convener's discretion.
-OFFICIALS Staff members, coaches, adult badminton club members - (no payment).
-RULES a) Canadian Badminton Association Rule Book.
-All preliminary and champoipnshipfind.toon between to 21, win by 2 points up to maximum of 30. b) Modifications of the above rules to suit the facilities available. c) Follow OFSAA Safety Guidelines regarding eyewear.
-ENTRIES a) The mattine ucconvernebrew olf descricties upeoms almoad cariotable 300 ate for an entry deadline (। b) A competitor may enter one event only. c) Any preliminary categories with eight (8) or more entries will play up to the final four competitors, at which point games will cease and those four individuals will return on the Saturday to play in the City Championship.
+Selection of gymnasium at convener's discretion.

+Staff members, coaches, adult badminton club members - (no payment).

+- a) Canadian Badminton Association Rule Book.
+All preliminary and championship matches are to be two out of three rally point games to 21, win by 2 points up to maximum of 30. - b) Modifications of the above rules to suit the facilities available. - c) Follow OFSAA Safety Guidelines regarding eyewear.

+- a) The maximum number of entries per school will be 30. - b) A competitor may enter one event only. - c) Any preliminary categories with eight (8) or more entries will play up to the final four competitors, at which point games will cease and those four individuals will return on the Saturday to play in the City Championship.
 If there are seven (7) or less entries, all games will be scheduled on Saturday and will be played until completion.

-GENERAL a) Dress - The SDSSAA badminton dress code follow whatever the OFSAA badminton dress code is, as outlined in their playing regulations.
+a) Dress - The SDSSAA badminton dress code follow whatever the OFSAA badminton dress code is, as outlined in their playing regulations.